helium/HIP/0024-reward-splitting.md

 ## Implement a new transaction, `rewards_split_v1`

 This transaction would necessitate the addition of a new field to the ledger, 'rewards_addresses', which would be a map of addresses and splits.
-A successful execution of `rewards_split_v1` would

 This transaction would require two parties to sign the transaction in order to update the gateway's reward split in the ledger.

 ### Steps